ywave620/mult-version-smart-ptr/README.md

 What's wrong?
 Even it seems like every version is refcnt guarded and safe from leaking, a reader might hold a reference to an obsolute version forever and make no use of it.

-### Improve by validating references to an obsolute version
+### Improve by disvalidating references to an obsolute version

 See the code